TsutomuNakamura/token-ha/README.md

 ### Key Features

 #### Automatic Eviction
 The singleton `EvictionThread` automatically removes expired tokens from all `TokenHa` instances.
+The eviction timing is configurable through `EvictionThreadConfig`:
+- **Initial Delay**: How long to wait before first eviction run (default: 1000ms)
+- **Interval**: How often to run eviction checks (default: 10000ms)
-Tokens are kept for 60 seconds by default, with at least 1 token always preserved.
+- At least 1 token is always preserved regardless of expiration

 #### Cooldown Management
 Prevents rapid token addition with a configurable cooldown period (default 1000ms).